lily-barta/spa-benchmark-data/README.md

 - In the provided scaling script, FCI and variance calculations are automatically disabled for larger systems to avoid excessive runtimes.

+- **Near-degeneracies at large interatomic distances:**
+As the $H_n$ chains dissociate, the FCI ground state becomes degenerate.
+To obtain a meaningful fidelity in this regime, multiple FCI roots must be included.
+The required number of roots grows rapidly with system size, and for $H_{10}$ it becomes prohibitively expensive.
+For this reason, fidelity calculations at large separations ($d > 2.5$ Å) are not recommended for larger systems.

 ## Reproducing Plots